 Using Bitvise SSH Server in a domain

 Bitvise SSH Server fully supports environments with domain, domain forest, and Unix realm authentication.
-Since version 5.50, changes to Active Directory settings are no longer necessary to authenticate against the SSH server.
+Since version 5.50, changes to Active Directory settings are no longer necessary to authenticate against the SSH server, except when using:

 Windows domain order